BIGspring – ENERGY FREE WATERER – 60 Gallon with heat

 The bins allow large-size materials to pass through the manual slide valve at the bottom.
 This works great for managing all types of materials, not just animal feed.

 A lot of homes burn pellets for heat.
 This includes corn and pellets designed specifically for burning in a stove.
 When using this system a method of storing and dispensing is made easy with the small feed bin.

-It keeps the pellets or corn dry and protected from moisture and allows for manually dispensing to a bucket set under the bin.
+It keeps the pellets or corn dry and protected from moisture and allows for manual dispensing to a bucket set under the bin.